Great Lakes Explorer

 Mackinac Island Carriage Ride

-Be transported back in time on a guided horse-drawn carriage ride through this small and exciting Island.
-Led by a genuine local, explore the island's incredible beauty, drive past the famous Grand Hotel and Victorian summer cottages, and learn how islanders rely upon horses, carriages, and bicycles for daily living.
-On your way to Fort Mackinac, learn about the island’s position as a strategic military location.
+Enjoy a horse-drawn carriage ride through Michigan's most historic location.
+Narrated by your driver, make your way down Lilac Lane and explore the island's incredible beauty and history.
+Enjoy views of the famous Grand Hotel and Victorian summer cottages, and learn how islanders rely upon horses, carriages, and bicycles for daily living.

 Soo Locks Boat Adventure